 Q: “Silicone breast implants vs. saline — How to choose?”

 A: Choosing between silicone and saline breast implants is one of the major decisions in breast augmentation.
 Both types of implants have their own advantages.

 - Silicone implants feel more natural, especially in thin patients with small breasts, when the implant makes up most of the breast volume.

 - Saline implants are less expensive and can be placed through a smaller incision because they are filled after they are inserted into the body.
 If a saline implant leaks, it quickly deflates and the patient knows right away.

 From an aesthetic perspective, most patients do well with either type of implant, so the decision becomes highly individual.

 A: Mild capsular contracture can cause the implant to appear slightly higher, even though the breast does not feel firm.
 Your observation that the right implant does not move quite as freely as the left raises that possibility.
 However, a definite diagnosis of capsular contracture could not be made without an examination.

 One of the key points I make in most of my answers is that patients should be examined by a board-certified plastic surgeon before making any decisions about a procedure.
-But RealSelf is an excellent starting place for women and men who are either beginning their journeys of physical transformation or have questions about their results.
+RealSelf is an excellent starting place for women who are either beginning their journeys of physical transformation or have questions about their results.